Soundproofing a Garage

 Simply follow the instructions on the tube of caulk.
 Cut the tip of the tube to the desired size to achieve the appropriate bead size.
 Squeeze the caulk from the tube to get a continuous smooth bead of caulk.
 Once the caulk is applied, smooth with your finger or a caulking tool.

-NOTE: If the walls will have electrical outlets and switches, now would be a good time to seal the gang boxes.
+NOTE: If the walls will have electrical outlets and switches, now would be a good time to seal the gang boxes with something like putty pads.
 For this application, the electrical will all be surface mounted to the finished wall.

 The next step is to roll out the sound barrier and cut to size required.
 Simply roll out the material to the desired length.
 Then cut the barrier using a utility knife and straight edge.

 Take the cut piece and install it on top of the studs.
 Here we used roofing nails to hold the barrier in place.
-The large nail head provides a good amount of surface area to help support the weight of the sound barrier while construction
+The large nail head provides a good amount of surface area to help support the weight of the sound barrier while under construction.

 Once the barrier has been installed to the studs, caulk all seams and gaps with an acoustical sealant.
 If light or air can pass through the assembly, SO CAN SOUND!